canonical/charm-relation-interfaces/interfaces/dns_record/v0/README.md

 ### Provider

-- Is expected to provide a list of dns-domains and/or a list of dns-entries in the relation databag, each containing the domain, the status and optionally the status_description.
+- Is expected to provide a list of dns-domains and/or a list of dns-entries in the relation databag, each containing the domain, the status and optionally the description.

 ### Requirer